DiscordTime/ata/README.md

 ```

 This will install ata binary on ~/.local/bin/ and install completion on /etc/bash\_completion.d/
-> :warning: **To change binary installation path you can set the variable BIN_PATH when do installor on environment as the example below.**
+> :warning: **To change binary installation path you can set the variable BIN_PATH when make install on environment as the example below.**

 ```bash
 $ make install BIN_PATH=/usr/bin/